fastlane/docs/docs/codesigning/getting-started.md

 end
 ```

-this way you can profit of the automatic code signing on development machines. and also stay in control on release builds to be sure the right cert/provisioning profiles are used.
+this way you can profit off of the automatic code signing on development machines, and also stay in control on release builds to be sure the right cert/provisioning profiles are used.

 #### Xcode 7 and lower